nateware/constant-enum/README.md

 Once setup, you can now do things like:

     @genre  = Genre.find_by_name!(:skate)
-    @videos = Video.where(genre: genre)
+    @videos = Video.where(genre: @genre)

-For convenience, the class method `[]` will return the ID, enabling a shortcut calling form:
+For convenience, the class method `[]` will return the ID from the name, enabling a shortcut calling form:

     @videos = Video.where(genre: Genre[:skate])

-When building forms, you can use the special method `dropdown` which provides options in the same order that Rails form helpers expect them:

-     <%= f.input :genre, label: 'Genre', collection: Genre.dropdown %>
+In addition to translating names to IDs, several helper methods are provided to make day-to-day life easier:

+    @genre = Genre.find_by_name!(:skate)
+    @genre.name  # :skate
+    @genre.slug  # "skate"
+    @genre.title # "Skate" - requires Rails (ActiveSupport Inflector)

-You can create interesting route URLs by using this in Rails `config/routes.rb`:
+You can create interesting route URLs by using these in Rails `config/routes.rb`:

     # /videos/bike, /videos/surf, etc
     get 'videos/:genre' => 'videos#index', as: 'videos_genre',